How to Become a Utilization Review Nurse

-Employment of RNs is expected to grow by 26 percent between 2010 and 2020, according to the US Department of Labor.
-This is considered much faster than the average for all occupations.
+Employment of RNs is expected to grow by 19 percent between 2012 and 2022, according to the US Department of Labor.
+This is considerably faster than the average for all occupations.

 Recent US health care reform efforts aim to improve health care quality while containing costs.
 This will likely create many UR positions for nurses in the near future, especially within insurance companies and government agencies.